-Site Unit Plan:
+Unit Plan:

-Using the same site, participants will develop a detailed unit plan which can be integrated into a variety of subject areas including social studies, history, geography, art, math, or science.
-Participants will be encouraged to use a variety of media and to develop materials which they can use within the context of their own teaching.
+Participants will use the same site as above, to develop a detailed unit plan and design the relevant teaching materials.
+The unit plan may be integrated with any subject area, including; social studies, history, geography, art, math or science.
+Participants will be encouraged to use a variety of media.